 Lemonade Pie is as easy to make as it is delicious!
 It starts with the crust.
 Melted butter and crushed shortbread cookies are the only two ingredients you need!
 Make sure you crush the cookies as best you can before adding the butter.
 I used a food processor to get very fine crumbs, but you could also put them in a zipped plastic bag and use a rolling pin to crush the cookies.

 When mixing together the ingredients, use a fork to make sure every single cookie crumb is coated in the melted butter.
-Because we are not baking this crust, the butter will act as a glue in the chilled pie.
+Because we are not baking this crust, the butter will act as the glue in the chilled pie.
 If some crumbs are not coated with butter, they will fall apart when you try to cut the pie.
 Press the crust into the bottom of a pie dish and slightly up the sides (optional to go up the sides).
 You want an even layer of crumbs, so use a kitchen glass or something with a flat bottom to help create a smooth layer.

 How to Make Lemonade Pie